airbytehq/airbyte/docs/connector-development/README.md

     normalizationIntegrationType: postgres
 ```

+For more information about what these fields mean, see the [NormalizationDestinationDefinitionConfig](https://github.com/airbytehq/airbyte/blob/master/airbyte-config/config-models/src/main/resources/types/NormalizationDestinationDefinitionConfig.yaml) schema.

 The presence of these fields will enable normalization for the connector, and determine which docker image will run.

 ## Publishing a connector